ctftime/moderator_playbooks/README.md

 Team merge requests
 ===================

-New teams can be created automatically duting scoreboard import process.
+New teams can be created automatically during scoreboard import process.
 Those team will not have any members and can be joined by any person.
 After team has any members - "team merge request" can be send.
 There are following restrictions:
 * Team member sending a merge request should be a member of both teams